 Outside of the settlements with the Regulators, the Company has also reached various legal settlements with clients and received unfavorable legal awards requiring it to purchase ARS.
 The terms and conditions including the ARS amounts committed to be purchased under legal settlements and awards are based on the specific facts and circumstances of each legal proceeding.
 In most instances, the purchase commitments are in increments and extend over a period of time.
-At June 30, 2015, no ARS purchase commitments related to legal settlements extended past 2017.
-To the extent the Company receives an unfavorable award, the Company usually must purchase the ARS provided for by the award within 30 days of the rendering of the award.
+At June 30, 2016, no ARS purchase commitments related to legal settlements extended past 2020.